duy-tran-94/open-flights-upgrow/README.md

 other web frameworks' best practices, while forming a coherent, one-way data flow for the entire request-response cycle.
-I recommend reading the original Upgrow Architecture (next section) first for more context and better explanation, but if you want to delve into the code/discussion/how we can apply this at EH, keep the Upgrow architecture diagram above open, and follow the READMEs and associated source files in the following order:
+I recommend reading the original Upgrow Architecture (next section) first for more context and better explanation, but if you want to delve into the code/discussion/how we can apply this at EH, keep the Upgrow architecture diagram below open, and follow the READMEs and associated source files in the following order:

 1. [app/records/README.md](app/records/README.md)
 2. [app/repositories/README.md](app/repositories/README.md)